mikeoleary/mikeoleary.github.io/docs/_posts/2023-10-21-easy-kubectl-to-remember.markdown

-Otherwise use the cheat sheet: https://kubernetes.io/docs/reference/kubectl/cheatsheet/
+Otherwise use the cheat sheet from the docs: https://kubernetes.io/docs/reference/kubectl/cheatsheet/